WINOFFRG/mingo-crack/README.md

 Found myself [Mingo](https://mingo.io)!
 A really good MongoDB GUI Client with all the features that I was looking for and also with a great UI. ⭐

 ## ⚠️ NOTE:
-This tool is solely made for testing purposes.
-An you should respect the Creator's work by getting a licens for yourself.
-It is only meant to give you a trial of Paid version before you start using it. 🙂
+This tool is solely made for testing purposes. **And you should respect the Creator's work by getting a license for yourself**.
+It is only meant to give you a trial of Paid version before you buy it. 🙂

 # ⚙️Support:
 - Version: 1.8.0